Horsfield's tarsier: Behaviour and ecology

 This species is carnivorous.
-It mainly eats insects such as beetles, grasshoppers, katydids, cockroaches, butterflies, moths, praying mantis, ants, phasmids, and cicadas, but also will eat small vertebrates such as bats (Chiroptera) including members of the genus Taphozous, the lesser short-nosed fruit bat (Cynopterus brachyotis), and the spotted-winged fruit bat (Balionycteris maculata), and snakes, of which poisonous snakes have been found to be consumed.
-For example, the poisonous snake Maticora intestinalis was found to be hunted for by this species.
-This species was also found to consume birds, including: spiderhunters, warblers, kingfishers, and pittas.
+It mainly eats arthropods such as beetles, orthopterans like grasshoppers, katydids, and crickets, butterflies, moths, cockroaches, praying mantis, ants, phasmids, cicadas, dragonflies, freshwater crabs, and spiders, but also will eat small vertebrates such as flying frogs, bats (Chiroptera) including members of the genus Taphozous, the lesser short-nosed fruit bat (Cynopterus brachyotis), and the spotted-winged fruit bat (Balionycteris maculata), and snakes, of which venomous snakes have been found to be consumed, such as the elapid Calliophis intestinalis.
+This species was also found to consume birds, including spiderhunters, warblers, kingfishers, and pittas.
 It locates prey primarily by sound and catches the prey with its hands when foraging.
-The prey items get killed by bites to the back of the neck and the eyes are shut when attacking.
+Prey is killed through bites to the back of the neck and the tarsier's eyes are shut when attacking.
 It will consume the prey starting with the head and working its way down the body.
-This species gets water both by drinking from a pool or stream, and by licking drops from bamboo leaves or from trunks of trees when water is running down the bark.
+This species gets water both by drinking from a pool or stream, and by licking drops from bamboo leaves or from water running down the trunks of trees.
 Horsfield's tarsier is a host of the acanthocephalan intestinal parasite Moniliformis tarsii.

-Horsfield's tarsier, like all tarsiers, is a vertical clinger and leaper known for its extraordinary leaping abilities.
-An individual will mainly support itself with its feet and the tail exerts enough force to hold the individual in place without using the hands much because of the pads located on the feet.
-Except when resting, the hands are usually placed no higher than its nose.
-The hands are only placed higher up to maintain the position of the individual.
+Like all tarsiers, Horsfield's tarsiers are vertical clingers and leapers, known for extraordinary leaping abilities.
+An individual will mainly support itself with its feet and the tail, both exerting enough force to hold the individual in place.
+The hands are not always used because of the pads located on the feet provide adequate grip.
+The hands are usually placed no higher than its nose except when resting; the hands are only placed higher up to maintain the position of the individual.
 Other modes of locomotion used by the species include climbing, quadrupedal walking, hopping and "cantilevering."